BREAKING!!! Permanent Nationwide Block of Short Barreled Rifle & Pistol Brace Rule Moves Forward!

 What are the ATF's main arguments in their appeal regarding the pistol brace rule?

-The ATF argues that lower courts made analytical errors and issued injunctions that were too broad.
-They are seeking to have these injunctions reversed and contend that plaintiffs cannot demonstrate irreparable harm from the rule.
+The ATF argues that lower courts made analytical errors or issued injunctions that were too broad.
+They also contend that plaintiffs cannot demonstrate irreparable harm from the rule, even if it violates the Second Amendment.

-How do Supreme Court decisions potentially impact the pistol brace rule litigation?
+Could Supreme Court decisions affect the pistol brace rule litigation?

 Related News